San Antonio Immigration Lawyer for Family-Based Immigration Visas

 - 65,000 visas for your siblings, their spouses, and their minor children

 Due to intense demand, the annual number of petitions typically exceeds the number of available visas.
 When this happens, the government issues visas to eligible family members in chronological order.
 Your petition filing date becomes your “priority date,” which will determine when your loved ones will get their visas.
 To determine when your loved ones will get their visas, you can refer to the State Department’s visa bulletin or contact an experienced family immigration lawyer.
-To request a consultation with a skilled family immigration lawyer, simply contact The Lozano Law Firm, PLLC.
+To request a consultation with a skilled family immigration lawyer, simply contact Lozano Law Firm.

 I Have a Green Card.
 When Will My Immediate Family Members Get a Visa?